-Based in Mexico City email@example.com Mexican documentary photographer, journalist and educator focused on issues of gender and human rights.
-Her work focuses on exploring social boundaries and rehistorizing the body in a situated way.
-Through her images she reflects on gender culture, violence, trauma and coloniality.
+Based in Mexico City For commissions, print sales and all other inquiries please e-mail: email@example.com Mexican documentary photographer, journalist and educator focused on gender and human rights issues.
+Her projects are based on exploring social boundaries and rehistorizing the body in a situated way.
+Through her images she reflects on coloniality, gender culture, violence, and trauma.

 At the beginning of 2022, she was shortlisted for the International Women In Photo Association Contest in the solidarity category.